Skip to main content

 Full Coverage vs. Liability Auto Coverage in California

-Choosing between full coverage and liability-only insurance in California comes down to how much financial protection you want if something goes wrong.
+Choosing between full coverage and liability-only insurance in California comes down to how much financial protection you want if something goes wrong and which car insurance coverage options best fit your needs.
 Your vehicle’s value, whether it’s financed, and how much risk you’re comfortable taking all factor into the decision.
 Because California has high repair and medical costs, the type of coverage you carry can make a big difference in what you pay out of pocket after an accident.

 Coverage Type Average Monthly Cost